 The new web site will be available immediately on : http://www.umldesigner.org/

 Integrate the documentation to Eclipse

 The web site is integrated inside Eclipse as embedded documentation for UML Designer.
-This is done by the Hudson build which takes the gh-pages content and integrates it into the Eclipse Help Content.
+This is done by the Travis build which takes the gh-pages content and integrates it into the Eclipse Help Content.
 The content of the

 gh-pages is just copied to

 Pay attention when you update the documentation structure to update also the Eclipse toc.
 We defined an Eclipse specific toc.xml file which is used to integrate the web site content into the Eclipse Help Content table of content.

 When a change is done in the documentation, the Travis build runs after the commit of the change.
 If you want to see this documentation update also in the Eclipse documentation, the Hudson build must be run manually after the end of the Travis build.

 To test the Eclipse documentation integration locally :